-Stockholder Proposals for 2020
+Stockholder Proposals for 2023

-We anticipate that the next Annual Meeting of Stockholders will be held in May of 2020.
-In order to be considered for inclusion in our 2020 proxy statement, stockholder proposals must comply with SEC Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials and must be submitted in writing to: Office of the Corporate Secretary, PotlatchDeltic Corporation, 601 West First Ave., Suite 1600, Spokane, WA 99201.
-Proposals must be received on or prior to November 30, 2019.
+We anticipate that the next Annual Meeting of Stockholders will be held in May of 2023.
+In order to be considered for inclusion in our 2023 proxy statement, stockholder proposals must comply with SEC Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials and must be submitted in writing to: Office of the Corporate Secretary, PotlatchDeltic Corporation, 601 West First Ave., Suite 1600, Spokane, WA 99201.
+Proposals must be received on or prior to November 29, 2022.

-Our Bylaws require that any stockholders who intend to present an item of business, including nominees for candidates for election as directors, at the 2020 Annual Meeting of Stockholders (other than a stockholder proposal submitted for inclusion in our 2020 proxy statement) must provide notice of such business to the Office of the Corporate Secretary at the address above not earlier than January 8, 2020 and not later than the close of business on February 7, 2020.
+Our Bylaws require that any stockholders who intend to present an item of business, including nominees for candidates for election as directors, at the 2023 Annual Meeting of Stockholders (other than a stockholder proposal submitted for inclusion in our 2023 proxy statement) must provide notice of such business to the Office of the Corporate Secretary at the address above not earlier than January 2, 2023 and not later than the close of business on February 1, 2023.
 Proposals should include the information set forth in our Bylaws.
-A copy of our Bylaws is available for downloading or printing by going to our public web site at [www.potlatchdeltic.com](http://www.potlatchdeltic.com), and selecting "Investor Resources," and then "Corporate Governance."
+A copy of our Bylaws may be viewed by going to our website at www.potlatchdeltic.com, and selecting "Investor Resources," and then "Corporate Governance."